Access to Medical Records

 A patient can authorise a solicitor acting on their behalf to make a SAR.
 A solicitor must provide the patient’s written consent to the Practice along with the request.

-Proxy access enables a user who is not the patient to register for an online account to access the designated patient’s medical record.
-The patient can specify what information the proxy user can access, for example the proxy user could be restricted to just booking appointments or requesting repeat medications, without any access to the patient’s medical record.
-Apply for proxy access through our Patient Access to Records Application.
+Proxy access enables a person who is not the patient to request online access or paper copies of another person's medical record.
+If the patient has capacity they can also specify what information the proxy user can access, for example the proxy user could be restricted to just booking appointments or requesting repeat medications, without any access to the patient’s medical record.
+Additional information may be required from the applicant before proxy access can be approved.

-Proxy users not registered at this practice: A proxy user must be registered at the same surgery as the patient in order to synchronise the proxy user’s record to their existing online access account.
+Online access for proxy users not registered at this practice: A proxy user must be registered at the same surgery as the patient in order to synchronise the proxy user’s record to their personal online access account.
 If the proxy applicant is not registered at the same surgery as the patient they will need to create a separate online access account for proxy access and cannot register the same email address to that of any existing online access account active at another surgery.

 Once the relevant application form is submitted to the Practice, we aim to process the request within 28 days.
 The maximum time for processing a request is one calendar month.
 The Practice will contact the applicant if there are any queries and when the application is complete.